ncatlab/nlab-content/pages/1/8/1/4/4181/content.md

 Pre-Lie algebras have a strange self-referential feature.
 Every operad of a large class gives a pre-Lie algebra, but the operad for pre-Lie algebras is one of this class!
 This raises the following interesting puzzle.

-As we have seen above, for any linear operad $O$ with a 1d space of unary operations, the free $O$-algebra with one generator becomes a pre-Lie algebra.
+As we have seen above, for any linear operad $O$, the free $O$-algebra with one generator becomes a pre-Lie algebra.
 But the operad for pre-Lie algebra is an operad of this type.
 So, the free pre-Lie algebra on one generator becomes a pre-Lie algebra in this way.
 But of course it already *is* a pre-Lie algebra!
 Do these pre-Lie structures agree?

 For the answer, see page 7 here: